stefan-it/turkish-bert/CHEATSHEET.md

 [OPUS](http://opus.nlpl.eu/), Wikipedia, [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download)
 or from the [OSCAR corpus](https://traces1.inria.fr/oscar/).

+In a preprocessing step we use the Turkish NLTK model to perform sentence splitting on the corpus.
+After sentence splitting we remove all sentences that are shorter than 5 tokens.

-We split the training corpus into 1G shards using `split -C 1G`.
+Then we split the preprocessed training corpus into 1G shards using `split -C 1G`.

 # Vocab generation